The Ferguson Report: US goes entire school day without mass shooting

 - NASA TELESCOPE DISCOVERS AMAZING THINGS THAT ARE TOO FAR AWAY TO BE OF ANY USE

-- 60YO EXECS AT A LOSS WHY YOUNG ARE TURNING OFF TRIPLE-J
+- 60-YEAR-OLD EXECS AT A LOSS WHY YOUNG ARE TURNING OFF TRIPLE-J

 - BUNNINGS DUMPS FACIAL SCANS, ADOPTS SAUSAGE RECOGNITION SOFTWARE